MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 ```

 ### -Name
-A name for the Picklist, this name will only be used to link the list to one or more fields - the user interface only shows the field names.
+A name for the Picklist, this name will only be used to link the list to one or more Fields - the user interface only shows the Field-names.

 ```yaml
 Type: String